BigBoyTaco/GenericSocialMediaAlgorithm/README.md

 Generic Social Media Algorithm is test peice of software that can decide peices of content to show to a user based off a their interests.

 # Future of GSA
 Currently, GSA's algorithm isn't very advanced.
-I plan to make the algorithm more advanced in order to make currated content more interesting to the user.
+I plan to make the algorithm more advanced in order to make currated content more relavent to the user.
 This advanced mode will be a togglable.

 # How it works
         1. When creating a peice of content you specify hashtags related to what the content is about.
 All the folders under \\content\\content are hashtags with content in them, under a hashtag folder is the peice of content with the hash tag.
 (SUBJECT TO CHANGE) (Ex: \\content\\content\\dogs\\IdOfContent.txt)